We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Displayed results

 Graphitization / High-temperature annealing / Surface modification / Ash content reduction all in one machine.
-Compatible with vacuum × Ar/H2, achieving high reproducibility for research to small-scale production heat treatment.
+Compatible with vacuum × Ar/H2, highly reproducible heat treatment from research to small-scale production.

-Our company handles "carbon furnaces" that operate at 3000°C and in extremely low oxygen conditions.
-We address challenges such as the inability to reduce oxygen partial pressure, leading to oxidation and decarbonization in high-temperature regions that prevent achieving target characteristics, as well as the limited tray flexibility and low processing capacity/strict sample size constraints of tube furnaces.
-These furnaces can be used for applications involving graphite materials, graphite foils, graphite sheets, isotropic graphite, and molded bodies.
-[Reasons for Effectiveness in Graphitization] - Easy to create extremely low oxygen: The furnace material captures residual oxygen chemically due to its carbon composition, and the vacuum replacement eliminates air inside the sample beforehand. - Temperature range of 3000°C: Stable heat distribution and retention in the -3000°C graphitization zone, with rapid attainment and high reproducibility. - Flexibility in tray/sleeve design: Rectangular sleeves and stacking allow for simultaneous processing of multiple samples, speeding up condition setting. - Atmospheric flexibility: It is possible to combine vacuum/Ar/N2/low concentration H2 to reduce defects and facilitate thermal desorption. *For more details, please feel free to contact us.
+Our company handles "carbon furnaces" that operate at temperatures around 3000°C with extremely low oxygen levels.
+We solve issues such as the inability to reduce oxygen partial pressure, oxidation and decarburization occurring in high-temperature regions that prevent reaching target characteristics, and the limited freedom of tray design and low processing capacity/strict sample size constraints in tube furnaces.
+These can be used for applications involving graphite materials, graphite foils, graphite sheets, isotropic graphite, and molded bodies.
+[Reasons for Effectiveness in Graphitization] - Easy to create extremely low oxygen: The furnace material is carbon, which chemically captures residual oxygen, and vacuum replacement eliminates air inside the sample in advance. - Temperature range of around 3000°C: Stable heat distribution and retention in the -3000°C graphitization zone, with rapid attainment and high reproducibility. - Flexibility in tray/casing design: Rectangular casings and stacking allow for simultaneous processing of multiple samples, speeding up condition setting. - Atmospheric flexibility: It is possible to combine vacuum/Ar/N2/low concentration H2 to reduce defects and facilitate thermal desorption. *For more details, please feel free to contact us.

 • Industrial Furnace